 - I didn’t get paid for my radio or TV appearance but Shopmium did send me a gift box to say thank you.
 This was worth around £67.

 - I have been gifted a £50 Approved Food box and was invited to be part of their affiliate program.
 I earned £6.50 as an affiliate but can’t actually claim that money as it isn’t enough to withdraw from the affiliate website.
 I haven’t bothered with affiliates since.

 - I was gifted a £50 Pizza Hut gift card as part of an advert.

 - I was gifted some Vamoosh pet hair dissolver worth around £8.

-- I did an Ad campaign with Aldi (via an influencer agency).
+- I did an Ad campaign with Aldi.
 I was paid £200 which was more than they initially offered, this was for a grid post, story post and a blog post.
-I was happy with it but I have since learned that some people charge more than this for a single blog or grid post.
-So I still have a lot to learn especially after realising the crazy amount of work that went in to it, it took around 12 hours to create everything.
+I was happy with it but it was only when I started creating the content that I realised the crazy amount of work that went in to it, it took around 12 hours to create everything.

 - My Shopmium referral credit shot to £600 of credit in just twenty minutes off the back of the ITV show.
 Since then I haven’t shared my code again.
 I have of course enjoyed the free items and I have also used some of the credit to get items to donate to local food banks.